The Good Threads Difference

 - 67% of Haitians lack formal employment

-- Our average stitcher makes the equivalent of a mid-level school teacher.
-Our most skilled and hard-working stitchers make more than a high end teacher.
+- Our average stitcher earns the equivalent of a mid-level school teacher in Haiti.
+Our most skilled and hard-working stitchers make more than a high-end teacher.
 Our stitchers make three to seven times the average Haitian salary.

-- The majority our stitchers have children at the JRF.
+- The majority our stitchers have children at the Joan Rose Foundation (JRF).

 How are the working conditions for employees of Good Threads?

-All of the Good Threads employees work from their homes.
+All of our Good Threads employees work from their homes.
 We pay a set price for a finished piece of stitching instead of an hourly wage.
-This allows our employees to take care of their children and household while they work.
-It also means the harder a woman works the more money she makes.
+This allows our employees to take care of their children and household while they work at their own pace.

 Does Good Threads offer any benefits?